 7-Hotel Medina, El Kef

-Located just a few steps away from El Kef fortress, this hotel is clean enough taking in consideration the cheap price.
+Located just a few steps away from El Kef fortress, this hotel is clean enough taking in consideration the low price.
 If you can make it to the terrace, the views over El Kef are worth it.
 The bedroom is simple but enough.
-Price was 10 TND (+- 4.5€ / US$5) per room with shared toilet.
+The price was 10 TND (+- 4.5€ / US$5) per room with shared toilet.

 Contacts: Hotel Medina, 18 Rue Farhat Hached, El Kef, Tunisia ● Phone: +216 78 204 183.

 8-Pension Anis, Kelibia

 This was the best hotel room I got on my trip to Tunisia.
 The owner was very friendly, but all the other reception men were not.
 I was totally disappointed with the breakfast, not really worth it, compared to other cheaper hotels.
 But again, the hotel room was clean, comfortable and fully equipped.